BKWLD/codebasehq/README.md

 DeployHQ has a "Deployments" tab, found within your repo, that lists deployments.
 You can add to this list using the `codebasehq:deploy` command.
 It accepts the following options, which mimic those found in the [API docs](http://support.codebasehq.com/kb/repositories/deployments).

-- branch - The branch which you are deploying.
+- `branch` - The branch which you are deploying.
 This defaults to the currently checked out branch.
-- revision - The reference of the revision/commit you are deploying.
-This must already exist in your repository and **have been pushed to Codebase**.
+- `revision` - The reference of the revision/commit you are deploying.
 It defaults to the HEAD commit.
-- environment - The environment you are pushing to.
+- `environment` - The environment you are pushing to.
 - `servers` **required** - List of servers which you are deploying to (multiple servers should be comma separated, e.g. app1.myapp.com, app2.myapp.com, app3.myapp.com).

 Examples: